PerformanceHorizonGroup/partnerize-mobile-sdk-android/README.md

 ## Features

-The SDK provides two model classes; `Conversion` and `ConversionItem`, the combination of these classes enables the following features within your Android app.
+The SDK provides two model classes; `Conversion` and `ConversionItem`.
+The `Partnerize` class is also used to provide functionality for dealing with inbound click for limitations on Android API 25+, the combination of these classes enables the following features within your Android app.

-* Click reference retrieval from inbound requests to your Android app.
+- Click reference retrieval from inbound requests to your Android app.
-* Conversion creation with a range of attributes including custom metadata.
+- Conversion creation with a range of attributes including custom metadata.
-* Conversion item support for accurate shopping basket representation.
+- Conversion item support for accurate shopping basket representation.
-* Deep linking support for Web to App and App to App.
+- Deep linking support for Web to App and App to App.

 ## Installation